AmmarkoV/AdvancedImageSearch/README.md

 # Advanced Image Search for Linux
 ## Enabling content aware image search for linux using computer vision
 ------------------------------------------------------------------
-The purpose of this library are command line tools that enable content-aware image browsing from the CLI..
+The purpose of this library is to provide command line tools that enable content-aware image browsing from the CLI..

-lsimg for example ( which is the first implemented application ) should be able to return images which are larger than a specific resolution , that contain faces , that are similar to another one , that are bright ( histograms ) , that have been taken in a specific Longitude/Latitude ( EXIF ) etc..
+lsimg for example ( which is the first implemented application ) should be able to return images which are larger than a specific resolution , that contain faces , that are similar to another one , that are bright ( histograms ) , that have been taken in a specific Longitude/Latitude ( EXIF ) or the same content as some other image file etc..

-Of course some of this functionality is theoretical for now , you can view implemented functionality by issuing "lsimg - help"
+You can view implemented functionality by issuing "lsimg - help"

 To submit bug or feature tickets you can use the github issue system